About This Story Collection

 Read his full story here, produced in partnership with the Trans People of Color Coalition.

-Visibility for Transgender People as Local Elected Officials
+Visibility for Transgender People as Elected Officials

 Visibility in the LGBT Movement